What are Red Flag Rules?

 5. Savings accounts

-• Other accounts that have foreseeable identity theft risks like financial, operational, compliance, reputation, or litigation to customers, financial institutions, or creditors.
+• Other accounts that have reasonably foreseeable identity theft risks — including financial, operational, compliance, reputation, or litigation risks — to customers, financial institutions, or creditors, such as:

 1. Small business accounts